The textile industry emits 1.7 million tons of CO2 annually, accounting for 10% of global greenhouse gas emissions.

 Recent Collaborations in Sustainable Dyeing

-• Ginkgo Bioworks and Octarine Bio have partnered to propel the fashion industry toward sustainable alternatives to dyes derived from fossil fuels.
+- Ginkgo Bioworks and Octarine Bio have partnered to propel the fashion industry toward sustainable alternatives to fossil-fuel-derived dyes.

-• Third-year Elon engineering students are partnering with Solid State Clothing and TS Designs in Burlington.
-They are jointly focusing their efforts on discovering optimal methods to preserve natural dyes.
+- Third-year Elon engineering students are partnering with Solid State Clothing and TS Designs in Burlington.
+They are jointly focusing on developing optimal methods to preserve natural dyes.

-Author’s note: Learn more about the future trends in sustainable dyeing technology here.
+Author’s note: Learn more about the future trends in sustainable dyeing technology.

-Catalysts serve as indispensable agents in textile recycling, driving efficiency, selectivity, and overall effectiveness in converting used textiles into valuable recycled materials.
+Catalysts are indispensable agents in textile recycling, enhancing efficiency, selectivity, and overall effectiveness in converting used textiles into valuable recycled materials.
 Further, catalytic reactions such as photocatalytic oxidation, Fenton’s oxidation, enzymatic dye degradation, thermolysis, and coagulation are widely used to eliminate textile pollutants.

-The ongoing research aims to discover the optimal methods for efficiently eliminating these pollutants from textiles without compromising environmental integrity.
+The ongoing research aims to identify the most efficient methods for eliminating these pollutants from textiles without compromising environmental integrity.

 Why is using catalysis in textile recycling an upcoming trend?

-• Fiber Regeneration: Catalysts are integral to fiber regeneration, where textiles are broken down into their component fibers.
+- Fiber Regeneration: Catalysts are integral to fiber regeneration, in which textiles are broken down into their constituent fibers.
 These fibers can then be spun into new yarns and fabrics, showcasing the significance of catalysts in advancing textile recycling technologies.

-• Circular Economy System: The rise of the circular economy in the EU and other countries has propelled the adoption of more sustainable concepts.
+- Circular Economy System: The rise of the circular economy across the EU and other countries has spurred the adoption of more sustainable practices.
 Using catalysts in textile recycling aligns with this trend, contributing to innovative recycling strategies that add significant value to textile and plastic waste within the circular economy framework.

 How are companies improving their recycling methods while dealing with textile pollutants?